 No one will notice if you have a $75 floral arrangement in the center of your Christmas table.
 Opt for less-expensive holiday decor, such as paper snowflakes on the table, a sprig of garland spotted with ornaments, or even small presents from beneath your Christmas tree.

-Another unique idea, using DIY Christmas decor, is to take a regular balloon, fill it with water and freeze it.
+Another unique idea for using DIY Christmas decor is to take a regular balloon, fill it with water and freeze it.
 Once it’s frozen, cut away the balloon and place the “ice ball” in a crystal bowl and set it on your table.
 Use candlesticks or other items to vary the height and fill balloons in different amounts.
 Your festive feast decorations cost you nothing but those few balloons.

 7. COOK CHRISTMAS DINNER FROM SCRATCH